Survivor Guide for Retirement

-Once you retire, a person may lose their network of support they’re accustomed to, which could lead to depression in some cases.
+Once you retire, a person may lose the network of support they’re accustomed to, which could lead to depression in some cases.
 To prevent that from happening:

 • Create a routine and structure that includes time for family and friends.

 • Just because you are no longer working doesn’t mean you can’t put your skills and knowledge to good use.
-Consider mentoring others that can benefit from your experience.
+Consider mentoring others who can benefit from your experience.

 • It’s easier than ever to stay in touch with former co-workers or family across the miles with social platforms like Facebook or Instagram.